I am one of thirty young women who have been trapped underground by my father who is a powerful magician.

 Today, when my sisters put on their robes, I could not find my own.
 Then I saw a young man crouched in the tall grasses.
 I knew him as Prince Milan, and he was holding my garment.

-In that moment, I also knew that my father knew he had arrived.
-He had been expecting him for ages.
-If he gave me my robe, he would come under my father’s power.
+But it was even more complicated because I knew that if he returned my robe to me, he would come under my father’s power.
 He’d be made a servant in the underworld.

 Hyacinthia in King Kojata, Green Fairy Book.
 Illustration by H.J.
 Ford.